JJimmyFlynn/laravel-eks/README.md

   - With a corresponding OIDC endpoint for authentication to AWS
 - An Aurora serverless MYSQL RDS instance
 - Systems Manager Parameter Store values to house environment variables for the Laravel App
+- Application ingress ALB fronted by and locked down to CloudFront
 - CloudWatch for EKS control plane node logs
 ### Kubernetes
 - All deployed via [Helm](https://helm.sh) charts and [Open Tofu](https://opentofu.org)